happypeter/githome/wiki.md

 - countertop with drain is life-changer, a MUST HAVE for always cooking mum
 - different height for sink and stove https://www.sohu.com/a/161454935_99890682
 - install counterop https://www.youtube.com/watch?v=HLi0ZVJKzYM
+- build a U shape counter with one side against the north wall
+  - lighting should not be a problem, the north side gets a windows, the west and east side all gets sunshine from south

 ## toliet